Sandra Horning, Children’s Book Author

 Who or what is your inspiration for your stories?

+Most of my inspiration comes from whatever is going on in my life at the moment.
 The Giant Hug was inspired by my young son giving hugs and my father working for the post office.
 Raising my pet chickens inspired me to write Chicks!
 (Check out the trailer my boys made me for Mother’s Day: Chicks! video).
 The Biggest Pumpkin was inspired by several nearby gardens and all the “biggest” vegetable contests at the agricultural fairs.

 Do your chickens and ducks have names?